President - Director of Applied Training & Consulting

 Daryl Conrad is a combat veteran of the US Army Special Forces having served in Afghanistan in 2003 as a Senior Advisor to the Tier 1 Afghan Counter-Terrorist Pursuit Team North operating from the city of Kabul and surrounding regions in the support of the War on Terror.
-He possesses extensive weapons and training development experience having served in the capacity of Senior Weapons Sergeant on an “A” Detachment where he was deployed to South America to advise and train numerous foreign special operations forces in counter-narcotics and special operations parameters.
+He possesses extensive weapons and training development experience having served in the capacity of Senior Weapons Sergeant assigned to an “A” Detachment where he was deployed to South America to advise and train numerous foreign military and police special operations forces in counter-narcotics and special operations parameters.
 Following his 2003 deployment, Daryl was instrumental in the development of the Special Operations Training - Detachment (SOT-D) serving as a Committee Chief and NCOIC where he directly supervised advanced special operations training to include advanced marksmanship, close-quarters combat, explosive breaching, and limited rescue operations.
 Prior to his selection to Special Forces, Daryl was a member of the United States Marine Corps having served with the 8th Marines during the Lebanon conflict.
 During his service in the Marine Corps, Daryl was also selected, trained, and assigned to a Scout/Sniper Team and later served as a Scout/Sniper Instructor at Camp Lejeune NC.
 Daryl also served with the U.S. State Department Anti-Terrorism Awareness program in the capacity of Primary Instructor for the Advance Crisis Response Team tasked with the training and advising of select tier-one foreign law enforcement units in hostage rescue and supporting skills and has also served as a primary instructor for the Federal Air Marshall program.
-Assigned in the capacity of Protection Agent, Daryl operated as a member of numerous protection details throughout the US and has trained Dignitary Protection Units in Counter Sniper and Surveillance Operations.
+Assigned in the capacity of Protection Agent, Daryl operated as a member of numerous protection details throughout the US and overseas and has trained Dignitary Protection Units in Counter Sniper and Surveillance Operations.
 He also served as a senior advisor to the Kurdish Security Forces instructor cadre where he developed and provided training in all facets of the tactical entry mission.
 As a key member of the Spartan Group cadre, Daryl has had the opportunity to train and assess tactical police units throughout the United States, Central, and South America, and Western Asia and brings an unparalleled depth of knowledge and experience to the Spartan Team.

 Eric Jude has had an extensive career operating in various capacities within the US Army Special Forces.
-As a senior weapons specialist assigned to an Operational Detachment – Alpha (ODA), he trained, assisted and advised numerous foreign military and police units throughout the Middle East and North Africa.
+As a senior weapons specialist assigned to an Operational Detachment – Alpha (ODA), he trained, assisted, and advised numerous foreign military and police units throughout the Middle East and North Africa.
 In 2002, his team deployed to Kosovo in support of the NATO peacekeeping mission and was assigned to the Polish SOF contingent.
 During a 2006 tour in Afghanistan, Eric served as a Special Forces Team Sergeant where he directed and supervised the joint USSF/SAS combat embedded advisor team for the United Arab Emirates Special Operations Forces operating in combat support of Operation Enduring Freedom.
-He also served as a Team Sergeant in 2009 tasked with advising and leading of the Tier 1 Afghan 6th Commando Kandak operating in Wardak and Helmand provinces.
+He also served as a Team Sergeant in 2009 tasked with advising and leading the Tier 1 Afghan 6th Commando Kandak operating in Wardak and Helmand provinces.
 Eric has also served as the NCOIC of the Special Operations Training – Detachment (SOT-D) where he directly supervised advanced special operations training and is a graduate of the Special Forces Counter Terrorism Course (SFARTAETC).
-Prior to his selection to Special Forces, Eric was a member of the 1st/501 Parachute Infantry Regiment in Alaska and has served as a sworn Police Officer for the Memphis Police Department where he was assigned to their full time SWAT element.
+Prior to his selection to Special Forces, Eric was a member of the 1st/501 Parachute Infantry Regiment in Alaska and has served as a sworn Police Officer for the Memphis Police Department where he was assigned to their full-time SWAT element.

 Nicholas G. Breiner, CPP

-Risk Management Senior Consultant
+Program Director: Risk Management Senior Consultant

-Nicholas G. Breiner is a results-oriented Certified Protection Professional and security consultant with over twenty years of progressively responsible security, law enforcement and military experience.
-Nick is a hands-on leader and prolific trainer with a proven record of success in the public and private sectors, and possesses operational expertise inside and outside the continental United States.
-He has an advanced knowledge of enforcement and investigations, intelligence, program development, team building and crisis management.
-He consults for blue-chip organizations in the areas of physical security, counterterrorism, workplace violence, travel safety and executive protection.
-Nick possesses over twenty years of specialized law enforcement expertise and currently serves as a Police Lieutenant and shift supervisor where he is responsible for the oversight of all police activity, public safety and law enforcement during a given timeframe for a jurisdiction of over 36,000 residents.
-As a law enforcement trainer, Nick has developed and implemented programs of instruction in tactical weapons handling, close quarters combat and counterterrorism, and also pioneered a countywide training program for response to the active shooter where he served as the primary instructor for hundreds of law enforcement officers and provided public information releases to the television and print media.
-Major Breiner’s military career spans more than a decade of decorated service in the United States Air Force with four overseas deployments in support of the Global War on Terrorism, Operation Enduring Freedom and Operation Unified Protector.
+Nicholas G. Breiner is a results-oriented Certified Protection Professional and security consultant with over twenty years of progressively responsible security, law enforcement, and military experience.
+Nick is a hands-on leader and prolific trainer with a proven record of success in the public and private sectors and possesses operational expertise inside and outside the continental United States.
+He has advanced knowledge of enforcement and investigations, intelligence, program development, team building, and crisis management.
+He consults for blue-chip organizations in the areas of physical security, counterterrorism, workplace violence, travel safety, and executive protection.
+Nick possesses over twenty years of specialized law enforcement expertise and currently serves as a Police Lieutenant and shift supervisor where he is responsible for the oversight of all police activity, public safety, and law enforcement during a given timeframe for a jurisdiction of over 36,000 residents.
+As a law enforcement trainer, Nick has developed and implemented programs of instruction in tactical weapons handling, close-quarters combat, and counterterrorism, and also pioneered a countywide training program for response to the active shooter where he served as the primary instructor for hundreds of law enforcement officers and provided public information releases to the television and print media.
+Major Breiner’s military career spans more than a decade of decorated service in the United States Air Force with four overseas deployments in support of the Global War on Terrorism, Operation Enduring Freedom, and Operation Unified Protector.
 He is currently assigned as the Senior Intelligence Officer and Chief of Intelligence Branch for the 108th Operations Support Squadron, 108th Wing, Joint Base – McGuire/Dix/Lakehurst supporting flying squadrons from both Air Mobility Command and Air Force Special Operations Command around the globe.
 Nick has previously served in the Air Combat Command and Special Operations Command as an Intelligence Officer and Officer in Charge of Intelligence for personnel recovery and combat search and rescue (CSAR) operations in Afghanistan and the Horn of Africa.
-He is a Department of Defense certified Antiterrorism Officer, US Air Force certified Trainer, and a Distinguished Graduate of both his commissioning school and Intelligence Officer School.
-Nick has also served over fourteen years with the Spartan Group family of companies as a Project Manager, Executive Protection Agent in Charge, Logistics Officer and Adjunct Instructor on numerous domestic and overseas contracts.
-He has trained elite military and law enforcement personnel in marksmanship, counterterrorism and executive protection and currently serves as the Chief Operating Officer and Director of Risk Management for Spartan Group.
+He is a Department of Defense certified Antiterrorism Officer, US Air Force certified Trainer and a Distinguished Graduate of both his commissioning school and Intelligence Officer School.
+Nick has also served over fourteen years with the Spartan Group family of companies as a Project Manager, Executive Protection Agent in Charge, Logistics Officer, and Adjunct Instructor on numerous domestic and overseas contracts.
+He has trained elite military and law enforcement personnel in marksmanship, counterterrorism, and executive protection and currently serves as the Chief Operating Officer and Director of Risk Management for Spartan Group.

 Spartan Group personnel are all proven veterans in their respective fields, to include Military & Law Enforcement Special Operations, Corporate Security & Executive Protection parameters.